Leah Edwards: Co-President

 Whitney Watts: Communications Co-Chair

-Whitney Watts, originally from Atlanta, Georgia, is a Marketing Manager for a media technology company that specializes in B2B events in the information technology space.
+Whitney Watts, originally from Atlanta, Georgia, is a Marketing Manager and specializes in campaign strategy, enterprise technology, and event management.
 She received a B.S. in International Affairs with a Minor in History from Georgia Institute of Technology and a M.A. in Sociology of Education from the University of Georgia.
 After working in education and women’s health non-profits, Whitney moved to San Francisco in 2010.
-She is ecstatic to join the Board as Communications Co-Chair and brings a wealth of experience regarding marketing strategies and implementation.
+She joined the Board in 2014 as Communications Co-Chair and brings a wealth of experience regarding marketing strategies and implementation.
 Whitney also enjoys volunteering for Reading Partners, a mentorship-based tutoring program, and supporting the San Francisco Bicycle Coalition.
 In her spare time, she attends live music concerts, goes for runs in Golden Gate Park, and plays music at local venues around the Bay Area.